DEPTFORD TOWNSHIP MUNICIPAL UTILITIES AUTHORITY

 16:2 PURPOSE: The purpose of this procedure is to secure, at the lowest possible level, equitable solutions to grievances.
 Both parties agree that these procedures will be kept as informal and confidential as may be appropriate at any level of the procedure.

-16:3 PROCEDURE: Failure at any step-of this procedure to communicate the decision on a grievance within the specified time limits shall permit the aggrieved employee to proceed to the next step.
-Failure at any step of this procedure to appeal a grievance to the next step within the specified time limits shall be deemed acceptance of the decision rendered at that step.
+16:3 PROCEDURE: Failure at any step of this procedure to communicate the decision on a grievance within the specified time limits shall permit the aggrieved employee to proceed to the next step.
+Failure at any step of this procedure to appeal a grievance to the next step within the specified time limits shall be deemed to acceptance of the decision rendered at that step.

-16:6 LEVEL ONE: Any employee who has a grievance shall discuss it first with his/her immediate Supervisor in an attempt to resolve the matter informally at that Level.
+16:6 LEVEL ONE: Any employee who has a grievance shall discuss it first with his immediate Supervisor in an attempt to resolve the matter informally at that Level.

-16:7 LEVEL TWO: If, as a result of the discussion, the matter is not resolved to the satisfaction of the Grievant within five (5) workdays, he/she shall set forth his/her grievance in writing to his/her immediate Supervisor specifying the nature of the grievance and the resolution sought.
-The immediate Supervisor shall communicate his/her decision in writing to the Grievant within five (5) workdays of receipt of the written grievance.
+16:7 LEVEL TWO: If, as a result of the discussion, the matter is not resolved to the satisfaction of the Grievant within five (5) work days, he shall set forth his/her grievance in writing to his/her immediate Supervisor specifying the nature of the grievance and the resolution sought.
+The immediate Supervisor shall communicate his decision in writing to the Grievant within five (5) workdays of receipt of the written grievance.

-16:8 LEVEL THREE: The Grievant, no later than five (5) workdays after receipt of the immediate Supervisor's decision, may appeal that decision to the Executive Director.
-The appeal to the Executive Director must be made in writing reciting the matter submitted to the immediate Supervisor as specified above and his/her dissatisfaction with decisions previously rendered.
+16:8 LEVEL THREE: The Grievant, no later than five (5) work days after receipt of the immediate Supervisor's decision, may appeal that decision to the Executive Director.
+The appeal to the Executive Director must be made in writing reciting the matter submitted to the immediate Supervisor as specified above and his or her dissatisfaction with decisions previously rendered.
 The Executive Director shall attempt to resolve the matter as quickly as possible, but within a period not to exceed ten (10) workdays.
-The Executive Director shall communicate his/her decision in writing to the employee and to the employee's immediate Supervisor.
+The Executive Director shall communicate his decision in writing to the employee and to the employee's immediate Supervisor.

-16:9 LEVEL FOUR: If the grievance is not resolved to the employee's satisfaction, he/she, no later than five (5) workdays after receipt of the Executive Director's decision, may request a review by the Deptford Township Municipal Utilities Authority Board of Directors.
+16-9: LEVEL FOUR: If the grievance is not resolved to the employee's satisfaction, lie/she, no later than five (5) work days after receipt of the Executive Director's decision, may request a review by the Deptford Township Municipal Utilities Authority Board of Directors.
 The request shall be submitted in writing through the Executive Director, who shall attach all related papers and forward the request to the Board.
 The Board or a Committee thereof, shall review the grievance and shall, at the option of the Board, hold a hearing with the employee.
 The Board shall render a decision in writing within thirty (30) workdays of receipt of the grievance.

-16:10 No claim by an employee shall constitute a grievable matter beyond Level four or be processed beyond Level Four, if it pertains to any matter for which a method of review is prescribed by law, or any rule or regulation of the Civil Service Commission, or any matter which according to law is either beyond the scope of Board authority or limited to action of the Board alone.
+16:10 No claim by an employee shall constitute a grievable matter beyond Level four or be processed beyond Level Four, if it pertains to any matter for which a method of review is prescribed by law, or any rule or regulation of the Department of Personnel, or any matter which according to law is either beyond the scope of Board authority or limited to action of the Board alone.

 16:11 If the employee is dissatisfied with the decision of the Board and only if the grievance pertains to a violation of this Agreement between the Board and the Union, the employee may request the appointment of an Arbitrator.
-Such request to be made known to the Executive Director by certified mail, return receipt, no later than fifteen (15) workdays after the decision, in writing, of the Board.
+Such request to be made known to the Executive Director by certified mail, receipt returnable, no later than fifteen (15) work days after the decision, in writing, of the Board.

 16:13 Such request can be honored only if the grievant or grievants and the organization representing them, waive the right, if any, in writing, of said grievant or grievants and the organization representing them to submit the underlying dispute to any other administrative or judicial tribunal except for the purpose of enforcing the arbitrator's award.